matutamiller/Portfolio/README.md

 v1.5 - I worked on the 'my works' block.
 Filled it with the content and links to my works.
 Fixed anchor scroll.
 I have removed jQuery quotator and replaced it with the colorful responsive accordion representing 'my pros'.
 Added some media queries for rwd.

 v1.6 - I worked on the content of the 'about me' section, changed some styles of the 'my works' block.

+v1.7 - I have fixed animation of the 'about me' block.